MatrixManAtYrService/tomriddle/README.md

     (A | B | ~C) & (D & ~E)

 It's at least feasible because adding a constraint just requires that you concatenate the lists.
-We shall see how well it works in practice.
+No fancy symbolic hyjinks necessar.
+We'll see how well it works in practice.